manassaloi/navakapumps/products.md

 ## Our Product Range

-Navaka India offers a comprehensive range of industrial and agricultural equipment, specializing in high-quality pumps and machinery.
+Navaka Pumps India offers a comprehensive range of industrial and agricultural equipment, specializing in high-quality pumps and machinery.
 Our product portfolio is designed to meet diverse industry needs with reliability, efficiency, and innovation.

 #### [CRI Industrial Pumps]({{ site.baseurl }}/products/cri-industrial-pumps)
 Advanced pumping solutions for various industrial applications, including water treatment, chemical processing, pharmaceuticals, and more.
 Our CRI pumps combine efficiency with durability for optimal performance.